This post may contain affiliate links, please see my disclosure policy to learn more.

 One of the most common uses for vinegar is as a natural preservative.
 When added to fruit, it can help to prevent browning.
 Just soak the cut fruit in a mixture of vinegar and water for about five minutes before rinsing and serving.
 This will help to keep your fruit looking fresh and appetizing.

 Vinegar kills weeds

 Vinegar kills weeds quickly.
 Usually within 24 hours, but does not discriminate between the weeds you want to kill and the plants you want to grow, so apply the vinegar carefully.
-The most common mixture contains – 1 Gallon of White Vinegar + 1 cup salt + 1 Tablespoon Dish Soap.
+The most common mixture contains – 1 Gallon of White Vinegar + 1 cup of salt + 1 Tablespoon of Dish Soap.
 Pour mixture into a spray bottle and treat weeds at the sunniest time of day for best results.
 Multiple treatments may be necessary.

 There are countless other ways that vinegar can be used around the home – these are just a few of our favorites!
 When it comes to cleaning, cooking, and general household chores, vinegar is a versatile and natural solution.
 Next time you’re looking for a way to tackle a problem, don’t forget about vinegar – it just might be the answer you’re looking for!